 Definition: The mystical experience defies expression—it cannot be adequately described in words.
 James writes: "The subject of it immediately says that it defies expression, that no adequate report of its contents can be given in words."

 James writes: "Mystical states seem to those who experience them to be also states of knowledge.
-They are states of insight into depths of truth unplumbed by the discursive intellect.
-They are illuminations, revelations, full of significance and importance."
+They are states of insight into depths of truth unplumbed by the discursive intellect."

 Definition: Mystical experiences are fleeting and short-lived—they cannot be sustained for long periods.
 James writes: "Mystical states cannot be sustained for long."